Agios Nikolaos, Crete: Modern Agios Nikolaos

-Agios Nikolaos is probably best known as a tourist town that serves as a hub to the twenty or so small villages and farms that make up that part of Lassithi.
+Agios Nikolaos is a tourist town that serves as a hub to the twenty or so small villages and farms that make up that part of Lassithi.
 Tourist attractions include the small lagoon Lake Voulismeni, small beaches in the town, the tiny island of Agioi Pantes, the archaeological museum, the local flora exhibition “Iris” and numerous fairs.

-Tourism is mainly West European with Greek tourism concentrated in mid August, though there are a considerable amount of Russian vacationers in East Crete.
-The lagoon features a small park with a trail, traditional fishing boats, ducks, pigeons, an amphitheatre and many cafès.
-The modern city of Agios Nikolaos became internationally well known during the 60's, when it was "discovered" by famous cinema directors (Jules Dassin, Walt Disney etc.), BBC producers and many others.
+Tourism is mainly West European, with Greek tourism concentrated in mid August, though there are a considerable number of Russian visitors in East Crete.
+The lagoon features a small park with a trail, traditional fishing boats, ducks, pigeons, an amphitheatre and many cafés.
+The modern city of Agios Nikolaos became internationally well known during the 1960s, when it was "discovered" by famous cinema directors (Jules Dassin, Walt Disney etc.), BBC producers and many others.
 It was then that the rapid tourist development of the area started.
 Among the various productions filmed were He Who Must Die, The Moon-Spinners, and the TV series The Lotus Eaters.

 Daphne du Maurier's short story Not After Midnight was set in and around the town.